-- People with or after cancer may face a drop in income (especially after 2 years) due to fewer hours worked because of decrease in work capacity and/or time needed for treatment - Barriers to getting insurance due to cancer history - Not being able to take out death benefit insurance when you take out a mortgage can lead to residual debt after death - Barriers to claiming benefits.
+- People with or after cancer may face a drop in income.
+Due to fewer hours worked because of decrease in work ability and/or time needed for treatment.
+Especially after twee years of sickness this affects the income as disbality benefits start. - Barriers to getting insurance due to cancer history - Not being able to take out death benefit insurance when you take out a mortgage can lead to residual debt after death

+- Financial implications - Barriers to claiming benefits.
 Young people usually cannot get 'Wajong' benefits and also 'WIA' benefits - Seeking help or support for financial consequences is not a habit for many people.
 This is also not facilitated by the taboo on talking about finances and limited availability of people in their own network to talk about it